 Let’s say that you’re a B2B PPC advertiser and your ultimate PPC goal is to generate leads through the CTA of a “Free Consultation”.

 You might get that to work very well on the Search network because of your visitors having the “hot intent” of wanting what you have to offer.

 But if you try to replicate that “Free Consultation” CTA on the Display network where a visitor has clicked a banner ad (and wasn’t searching for you), you can see how it gets pretty hard to expect them to convert right?

 So to fix this and help you out, we compiled the different types of CTA offers that we’ve been using for our clients and the breakdown of conversion success looks pretty much like this scale:

-If you don’t have a plan for taking a Display visitor from a cold offer to a warmer offer, then all your work will be for no good.
+If you don’t have a plan to take a Display visitor from a cold offer to a warm offer, then all your work will be for no good.

 Your email nurturing and retargeting nurturing needs to help bridge the gap from one stage of your marketing funnel to the next, so that you can eventually make the money you want to.

-In fact, you might as well keep using brute force like Marshawn Lynch and hope that it works.
+In fact, you might as well keep trying brute force, Marshawn Lynch-style, and hope that that works.